TOP NEWS

 3 garlic cloves, peeled

-½ cup cream cheese (I like using a light
+½ cup cream cheese (I like using a light one with herbs)

 Salt and pepper to taste